doitintl/bigquery-grafana/README.md

 - Sharded tables (`tablename_YYYYMMDD`)
 - Partitioned Tables
 - Granular slot allocation (Running queries in a project with flat-rate pricing)
+- Cache results to Redis data store or use local cache

 **Plugin Demo:**